openforcefield/standards/docs/enhancement-proposals/off-ep-0008.md

 ## Abstract

-This OFF-EP splits the current vdW `"method"` tag into separate tags for periodic and non-periodic systems and adds `"no-cutoff"` as a supported method.
+This OFF-EP splits the current `"method"` attribute in the vdW section into separate tags for periodic and non-periodic systems and adds `"no-cutoff"` as a supported method.

 ## Motivation and Scope